 As elected representatives, all Members of the Council have a duty to the citizens of the Borough to protect the Council from any acts of fraud and bribery and ensure that resources are used prudently and within the law to safeguard public money, including ensuring they do not procure an advantage improperly.
-Elected Members are required to operate and adhere to the Council's Constitution, which incorporates a Code of Conduct for Members (Part 16 of the Constitution).
+Elected Members are required to operate and adhere to the Council's Constitution, which incorporates a Code of Conduct for Members (Part 19 of the Constitution).

 The Code includes rules regarding:

 ☐ The disclosure of relationships

-□ The declaration of gifts and hospitality
+☐ The declaration of gifts and hospitality

 □ Registering personal interests

-Flected Members are also referred to the Code of Conduct for Councilors in
+Elected Members are also referred to the Code of Conduct for Councilors in

-Elected Members are also referred to the Code of Conduct for Councilors in relation to Gifts and Hospitality set out at Part 17 of the Constitution.
+relation to Gifts and Hospitality set out at Part 20 of the Constitution.
 This sets out the process that should be followed by elected Members when declaring gifts.
 See further below under "Record Keeping".